 Professional accreditation and memberships

-This course is accredited at the Professional Level by the Australian Computer Society (ACS).
-Upon successful completion of the course, you will be eligible for ACS membership.
+The course is accredited at the Professional Level by the Australian Computer Society (ACS) and re-accreditation is due for 2017.
+Accreditation makes you eligible for ACS membership.

 For the cognate stream: An Australian bachelor degree or equivalent in Information Technology or a related discipline such as computer science, software engineering, computer engineering or networking.
 For the non-cognate stream: An Australian bachelor degree or equivalent in any other discipline.
 For further country specific requirements, contact MIT Admissions Department.